 Interaction with HMRC

 The Group is in regular contact with HMRC, both directly and through external advisors.
-We have an open and transparent approach to dealing with HMRC and in particular commit to:
+The Group has an open and transparent approach to dealing with HMRC and commits to:

-- adopt a proactive and collaborative professional relationships with HMRC;
+- a proactive, collaborative and professional relationship with HMRC;

-- seek to resolve issues with HMRC in real time, and where disagreements or uncertain positions arise, work with HMRC to resolve them.
+- seeking to resolve issues with HMRC in real time, and where disagreements or uncertain positions arise, working with HMRC to resolve them.